 BRUCE LICHT

-When a serious learner embarks on studying the Old Testament,(1) they always look backwards; back to ancient scholars.
-It is absolutely remarkable how the apex or peak of Old Testament knowledge resides all the way back to Moses, to Mount Sinai, in the year 1313 BCE.
+When a very serious learner embarks on the study of Torah,(1) they always look backwards: back to ancient scholars.
+It is absolutely remarkable how the apex or peak of Torah knowledge resides all the way back to Moses, to Mount Sinai, in the year 1312 BCE.

-It is very interesting to note that the study of the Old Testament is the solitary discipline where the only way to enhance your analysis and better your understanding, is to delve back in time, not forward.(2) It is the only instance where we can definitely say that the ancients had a far more thorough grasp of the substance than we currently do today.(3)
+It is very interesting to note that the study of the Torah is the solitary discipline where the only way to enhance your analysis and better your understanding is to delve back in time, as opposed to forward.(2) This is the only instance where we can definitely say that the ancients had a far more thorough grasp of the substance than we do today.(3)

-For example, there is no one alive today whose knowledge of the Old Testament remotely compares to the proficiency of understanding possessed by Rabbi Eliyahu of Vilna (known as the “Goan of Vilna”) who lived from 1720 - 1797 AD in Lithuania.
-His comprehension of the Old Testament was so comprehensive that it was astounding.
+For example, there is no one alive today whose knowledge of the Torah even remotely compares to the proficiency of understanding possessed by Rabbi Eliyahu of Vilna (known as the “Gaon of Vilna”) who lived from 1720—1797 CE in Lithuania.
+His comprehension of the Torah was so comprehensive that it was astounding.

-Likewise, you cannot even begin to equate the Rambam’s scholarship to that of Rabbi Akiva ben Joseph (known simply as “Rabbi Akiva”) who lived a thousand years earlier, from about 50 – 135 CE.
-He is considered one of the most prolific and inspiring teachers of Judaism in history, however his enormous scholarship, as compared to subsequent intellectual giants, could be described as still being worlds apart.
+Likewise, you cannot even begin to equate the Rambam’s scholarship to that of Rabbi Akiva ben Joseph (known simply as “Rabbi Akiva”) who lived in Israel a thousand years earlier, from about 50—135 CE.
+He is considered one of the most prolific and inspiring teachers of Judaism in history; however, his enormous scholarship, as compared to subsequent intellectual giants, could be described as still being worlds apart.

 Just look at any of the great scientists of history, like Copernicus, Galileo, Newton and others.
 Unquestionably, they discovered amazing things and changed the way we view our world, but we have subsequently advanced by leaps and bounds.
 Even some ground-breaking concepts of Albert Einstein have evolved and been further refined.(5)

-However, for some reason, when it comes to the analytical equivalence that was bestowed upon humanity, as contained in the Old Testament, it is the complete other way around.
+However, for some reason, when it comes to the analytical equivalence that was bestowed upon humanity, as contained in the Torah, it is the complete alternative to what you would think.
 That is just not how things ordinarily work, but in this unique case, it surprisingly does.

-Where did this previously unknown “original intelligence” that was delivered to Moses all at once on Mount Sinai come from?
-I think that answer is obvious.
+Where did this previously unknown “original intelligence” that was delivered to Moses on Mount Sinai come from?
+I think the answer is obvious.

 Footnotes:

-1. The Old Testament is also commonly called the “Torah” (which means “Instructions” in Hebrew and refers especially to when it is in a scroll format), the “Chumash” (which means “Five” in Hebrew), the “Pentateuch” (which means “Five” in Greek), or the “Five Books of Moses” (consisting of the books or Genesis, Exodus, Leviticus and Deuteronomy).
+1) The “Torah” (which means “Instructions” in Hebrew and refers especially to when it is in a scroll format) is also commonly called the “Chumash” (which means “Five” in Hebrew), the “Pentateuch” (which means “Five” in Greek), the Old Testament, or the “Five Books of Moses” (consisting of the books or Genesis, Exodus, Leviticus and Deuteronomy).

-3. The farther away we get from the giving of the Old Testament at Mount Sinai in 1313 B.C., the less vivid things become.
+3) The farther away we get from the giving of the Torah at Mount Sinai in 1312 BCE, the less vivid things become.
 In Hebrew it is called “Yiridot HaDorot,” which means “the Decline of the Generations.”
 This is counterintuitive, because the Western world looks at people who are “old” as technological Neanderthals who don't know as much, but that is just not the case here.
-All Old Testament scholars will admit that they actually know nothing compared to their teachers.
+All Torah scholars will admit that they actually know nothing compared to their teachers.
 Can you imagine the level that people were at back then, when they actually had to learn and retain information in their minds?
 This is B.C. – “before cell phones” - before the smartphone that has in many ways made us all a lot dumber.